strimzi/strimzi.github.io/_posts/2020-10-01-hacktoberfest.md

 What could be a better opportunity than starting with the Hacktoberfest?

 Frome simpler to more complex ones, from code to documentation, you can find different [issues](https://github.com/strimzi/strimzi-kafka-operator/issues) on our GitHub repository in order to engage with us and starting to contribute.

+We already have some issues labeled as [good-start](https://github.com/strimzi/strimzi-kafka-operator/labels/good-start) and [help wanted](https://github.com/strimzi/strimzi-kafka-operator/labels/help%20wanted) mostly about coding; if you feel you could help improving the documentation, there are [issues](https://github.com/strimzi/strimzi-kafka-operator/labels/documentation) for that as well.
+Anyway, don't be scared about opening new issues and working on them!

 If you don't find something that can fit your knowledge or you have any kind of problems and need advices, don't hesitate to ask us anything in the Slack room or on mailing list.

 What are you waiting for?
 October is already started ... and the Hacktoberfest as well!